 While it is obvious that the staff of Fletcher Animal Hospital love and care about your pets, we also care and value you and your health.

-We will remain OPEN during this virus crises and continue to care for your beloved pets.
+We will remain OPEN and offer curbside service during this virus crises for continued care to your beloved pets.

 However, we can all work together to contain this outbreak.
 Dr. Galligan will be implementing new procedures and measures to make sure that we all stay safe in these scary but temporary trials.